 If you have a limousine as a collector’s item or for personal use, you can insure it as a luxury vehicle.
-However, if you run a chauffeuring or limousine service, it’s a bit more complicated.
-Insurance is typically purchased through intermediaries or brokers for a fee, though some insurers might not even offer this type of coverage.
-Compare your options to get covered for your limo.
+However, if you run a chauffeuring or limousine service, you’ll typically need commerical insurance covering physical damage, liability and personal injury to cover you off and on the road.

 What’s covered by limousine insurance?

 The three main elements of limousine car insurance are physical damage coverage, liability coverage and personal injury coverage.